← Back to ResourcesBreed Guides

 Calgary holiday protocol:

-• Easter: chocolate eggs major risk
+• Easter: chocolate eggs are a major risk, including the ones the kids hide.

-• Valentine's: chocolate hearts/boxes
+• Valentine's: chocolate hearts and boxes.

 Emergency poison control:

-• ASPCA Animal Poison Control 1-888-426-4435
+• ASPCA Animal Poison Control: 1-888-426-4435.

 Coprophagia (eating poop)